 MILD is a variation of a DILD.
 It is a simple yet effective technique suitable for beginners.
 When you go to bed, try to remember one of your dreams maybe one you have written down in your dream journal.
 Imagine yourself being back in that environment in as much detail as you can but this time additionally imagine yourself becoming lucid.

 Try to think of something that you will do in that dream world once you become lucid.
 If you wake up during the night perform reality checks and then go back to the MILD but this time use your most recent dream to get back into it and have a chance at becoming lucid.

 On addition to that you can use autosuggestion to increase your chances of becoming lucid.
 Repeat something like “I will have a lucid dream tonight” to yourself.
 If combined with the visualization part mentioned before you’re well on your way to lucidity.

 Wake Induced Lucid Dream (WILD)

-When using WILD you try to fall asleep while keeping your mind awake.
+When using WILD you try to fall a sleep while keeping your mind awake.
 This allows you to go from an awake state directly into the lucid dream.
-You relax your body to trick it into falling asleep while you stay aware of what's happening and experience the dream formation and its stages.
+You relax your body to trick it into falling sleep while you stay aware of what’s happening and experience the dream formation and its stages.
 Between these waking and dreaming state exists a third one: The hypnagogic state.
-It is a small area between waking and sleeping, when your dreamworld is created in your mind.
+It is a small area between waking and sleeping, when your dream world is created in your mind.